 We started a 4-part series on 5 stages to a Creative Development Process.
 We've covered Stage 1 and Stage 2 in previous posts.

 Stage 3 involves the development of the ideas you decided to produce.
 This phase tends to be the longest, depending on how involved the concept is.

 In Part 1 of this 4-part series, we introduced the 5-stage creative process with Stage 1: Defining the Objective.
 In this post, we'll discuss Stage 2.

 This stage is fun because you get to think about all the things you could do to achieve your objective.
 Statements during this stage should begin with "what if."
 Research some brainstorming techniques to get you and your team started.
 Here's one that worked for me, and I used it a lot.

-While a lot of planning goes into Christmas and Easter church services, time and energy go into planning smaller activities, as well.
-Activities like class kick-offs, retreats, vacation Bible schools, or enrollment times for small groups take a ton of planning, too.
-In creating these events, there are several stages that most planners go through without thinking about it.
+While a lot of planning goes into Christmas and Easter church services, time and energy go into planning smaller activities, too.
+Class kick-offs, retreats, vacation Bible schools, or enrollment times for small groups can involve a ton of planning.
+In creating these events, there are several natural stages that most planners go through without realizing it.
 In this four-part post, we'll present five clear steps you can take to ensure that every event you plan is successful.

 Life change happens through the many events, activities, and ministries your church generates.
 And in event promotion, they often take either a "decentralized" or "centralized" approach.
 Let's look at each, and then I'll share thoughts on which is better.

 Church communicators often ask how far ahead should the begin promoting church events.
 Start too early, and you'll be talking about them for what seems like forever.
 But starting too late doesn't give people appropriate time to respond.
 Here are three keys to determining the opportune time to promote activities.